The terrible tale of Tithonus

 In the interview, she shared a simple technique she calls Taking The Pressure Off to give your kids more power while also getting them to cooperate.

-According to Dr. Mandzik, this works "like every single time, like a charm."
+Magic!
+Like to Dr. Mandzik said in our interview, this works "like every single time, like a charm."

 In addition to explaining “Taking the Pressure Off” technique, she also shares what your child’s “bad” behavior is telling you about them and why letting them feel their own negative emotions is important.